garrandall/popular-music-data/tracks/dreamtime-daryl-hall.md

 Believe it's alright to fantasize
 And say the words you think will satisfy me
 But you know better than that
 'Cause you know what's a lie

-You're living in dreamtime, baby (you want to run away) It's time to wake up, ooh
+You're living in dreamtime, baby (you want to run away) It's time to wake up, oh
 You're living on dreamtime, baby (you want to run away) It's time to shape up

 In your dream, it's overcast
 Rain comes down, moving your way fast